smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 1. Build and integrate Node.js middleware server:

   * GeoJSON to TopoJSON conversion; by converting existing Node.js program to using HTTP POST methods to integrate  with the middleware
   * Test and demonstrate secure logons using session_ids, time stamps and elliptic curve cryptography (public/private keys).
 Assist with integration into middleware and JavaScript frontends.
   * Assist with Node.js service integration into middleware, data loader and JavaScript frontends.
   * Shapefile simplification
   * Shapefile conversion to WKT (Well known text) format

 2. Assist as required in the coding, integration and testing of:

-  * RIF batch (Java code calling a) database procedural code for study data extraction and b) R code [created by the Statistical team] to calculate statistical results from the study data extraction.
+  * RIF batch: Java code calling a) database procedural code for study data extraction and b) R code [created by the Statistical team] to calculate statistical results from the study data extraction.
 Includes work to:
     * Extend the study extraction code to use separate age sex group field named;
     * Add code to validate RIF setup;
     * Performance tune study extract code; in particular the triggers; SQL injection detection may need to be changed from a function to domain regular expression check;
     * Complete harmonisation and documentation of error and trace messages.
   * Complete webserver integration for SAHSU [Remote access using my old desktop will be required]
     * Liaise with RIF middleware and JavaScript frontend to fix pernicious mixed content issues (mixtures of HTTP/HTTPS traffic);
-    * Test SAHSU RIF testbed wpea-darwin remotely; using JavaScript on httpd (i.e. minimise reverse proxy traffic);
+    * Test SAHSU RIF testbed wpea-darwin remotely;
     * Set up httpd as a reverse proxy so that Tomcat (running the Java middleware) traffic is forwarded securely to the tomcat server.
     * Secure wpea-darwin httpd by jailing it;
     * Add HTTP caching to enhance web page load performance;